manhhv87/agri-fly/AIFS_ROS/README.md

 * Start the RAPPIDS planner and controller node `rosrun hiperlab_rostools quad_rappids_planner_controller 1`.
 Again, change `1` to your vehicle IDs if you are running with a different vehicle.

-* Following the instruction given by the RAPPIDS node and hit 's' button on the keyboard multiple times to start the flight controller.
+* Following the instruction given by the RAPPIDS node and hit `s` button on the keyboard multiple times to start the flight controller.

 * To end the simulation, kill the ROS nodes (in the same order you ran them) first before you stop the Unity simulated world.